Great Western Woodlands: Boundary

-The Great Western Woodlands is close to 16000000 ha in extent, an area larger than England and Wales combined.
-Considering an area this large as a single unit for land-use planning is relatively new.
-Prior to 2006, the northern part of the region was often known locally as the Goldfields, with a plethora of local names used in the southern part.
+The Great Western Woodlands covers close to 16000000 ha, an area larger than England and Wales combined.
+Prior to 2006, the northern part of the region was often known locally as the Goldfields, with many local names used in the southern part.

 Researchers at the Australian National University mapped the Great Western Woodlands boundary using satellite-derived Modis data.
 The boundary separates the eucalypt woodlands from the Acacia aneura complex dominated country to the north, the treeless Nullarbor Plain to the east, the higher rainfall coastal heath to the south east, and agricultural land to the west and south.

 Land tenure

 The dominant land tenure in the Great Western Woodlands is Unallocated Crown Land (UCL), which makes up 60% of the area.
 UCL is the lowest category of land classification under Western Australian state law – sometimes called "orphan country".
-Pastoral leases cover 20% of the area.
+Pastoral leases cover 20 % of the area.
 Conservation reserves of various types represent about 15% of the region, with Class A conservation protection over 3.6% of the land, Class B on 4.5% and Class C on 4.5%.
 Class B and C reserves have relatively little security of tenure, while Class A reserves require parliamentary approval for any tenure changes.
 The remaining land in the Great Western Woodlands is divided between shire reserves, Crown reserves and freehold land.